Understanding Bundles

 Field Description

-id Unique identifier for the bundle (lowercase, hyphens)
+bundle.name Unique name for the bundle

 Common Optional Fields